Back to the blog

 5… g6

-Black fianchettos to contest the long diagonal.
-White usually continues with Qe2 and long castling.
+Black fianchettos to argue the long diagonal.
+White usually continues with Qe2 and 0-0-0.
 Sharp but slightly more double-edged.

 Blackmar-Diemer Gambit: Cult Classic Opening

-These lines are more solid and sometimes dull, but strong players often use them to avoid BDG theory.
+These lines are generally sound, if somewhat passive — but strong players frequently use them to dodge BDG theory.

 Emil Josef Diemer